mdfiroz811315/Reacthelloworld/README.md

 npm(node package manager) : it contain libraries which will help us to build our application

-to Create new nodejs project go to that folder and clone git repository if you are using github
+to Create new Reactjs project go to that folder and clone git repository if you are using github

 Step 1: